HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 ##### Multi-Select

-Similar to Single Select questions in SDC should be captured as `Observation.valueCodeableConcept` with the SDC ID for as the coding as separate Observations.
+Similar to Single Select Questions in SDC should be captured as `Observation.valueCodeableConcept` with the SDC ID as the coding as separate Observations.
 Therefore each answer should be uniquely represented in a separate Observation and could be linked together by referencing the same DocumentReference in the `Observation.derivedFrom` element or in a FHIR DiagnosticReport.

 #### List Item Responses (LIR)